jboss-developer/jboss-eap-quickstarts/helloworld-ws/README.md

 _NOTE_: The domain name for this application will be `helloworldws-YOUR_DOMAIN_NAME.rhcloud.com`.
 Here we use the _quickstart_ domain.
 You will need to replace it with your own OpenShift domain name.

-This command creates an OpenShift application called `helloworldws` and will run the application inside a `jbossas-7` container.
+This command creates an OpenShift application called `helloworldws` and will run the application inside a `jbossas-7` or a `jbosseap-6.0` container.
 You should see some output similar to the following:

     Creating application: helloworldws
     Now your new domain name is being propagated worldwide (this might take a minute)...